lweissenstein/biotopia/README.md

 ## My Contributions

-My primary focus during development was ensuring a cohesive visual identity and bridging the gap between art assets and technical implementation in Unity.
+My primary focus during development was ensuring a clear visual identity and managing the gap between art assets and technical implementation in Unity.

 * **3D Environment Art & Modeling:** Modeled and textured key environment assets.
 * **Technical Art & Pipeline:** Responsible for the asset pipeline; I took models created by various team members and optimized them to ensure a clean, congruent state and consistent art style across the game.
 * **Material Setup:** Created and managed materials and shaders within Unity to achieve the desired visual aesthetic while maintaining performance on mobile devices.
-* **Game Design:** Collaborated on core gameplay mechanics, overall game look and implementation of research results.
+* **Game Design:** Collaborated on core gameplay mechanics, overall game look & feel and implementation of research results.

 ## Screenshots